palepen/sylvan/README.md

 ### Prerequisites

-- Linux System (not sure if any linux specific things are used that posix compliant)
+- Linux System (not sure if any linux specific things are used that aren't posix compliant)
 - GCC compiler (GNU extensions are used)
 - make